nocomplexity/FreeAndOpenMachineLearning/architecture.rst

-The key principles that are used for the reference machine learning architecture are:
+The key principles that are used for this reference machine learning architecture are:

 1. The most important machine learning aspects must be addressed.
 #.
 The quality aspects: Security, privacy and safety require specific attention.